-- (d) Fire Alarm Standards. - (1) All fire alarm systems and appurtenant equipment installed or used within the City of Richmond shall meet or exceed industry standards and those standards established under the Richmond Fire Prevention Code. - (2) Certification Required: All fire alarm system installations shall have UL certification and a UL certificate of completion issued indicating that the system meets the standards of the laboratory and that it was installed in accordance with the approved plans and specifications.
+- a.
+All fire alarm systems and appurtenant equipment installed or used within the city of Richmond shall meet or exceed industry standards and those standards established under the Richmond Fire Prevention Code. - b.
+Certification Required: All fire alarm system installations shall have UL certification and a UL certificate of completion issued indicating that the system meets the standards of the laboratory and that it was installed in accordance with the approved plans and specifications.
 The certificate shall be requested and obtained by a company that is on a list of UL approved vendors maintained by the Fire Department.
-The property owner shall continue the UL certificate at all times. - (e) Testing Fire Alarms.
+The property owner shall always continue the UL certificate.

+5. Testing Fire Alarms

 Persons shall notify the Richmond Fire Department through the Fire Dispatch Communications Center prior to any service, test, repair, maintenance, adjustment, alterations, or installations of automatic fire sprinkler or fire alarm, which might normally result in an emergency response.
-Any alarm activated where such prior notice has been given shall not constitute a false alarm for the purpose of this section. - (f) False Fire Alarms.
+Any alarm activated where such prior notice has been given shall not constitute a false alarm for the purpose of this section.